 Artist House 45

 Artist House 45 was a live/work project based in a two bedroom back-to-back terrace in Beeston, South Leeds, which ran from 2015–2020.
 The project was set up by East Street Arts to provide long term residencies for artists and respond to a need for better, and more stable, living conditions for artists.
 By providing space and support for artists to live and work, the project explored the benefits of artist-led practices located within the everyday (outside of conventional exhibition, studio and artworld structures).
-The next phase of the project is currently being negotiated.

-The house is owned by Leeds City Council, but was vacant and in need of renovations for a number of years.
+The house was owned by Leeds City Council, but was vacant and in need of renovations for a number of years.
 East Street Arts agreed to take on the house for five years at a peppercorn rent (with the intention to fund and programme artistic activity) in exchange for undertaking the work required to return it to social housing.

 drawings.indd